readmeio/rdme/documentation/legacy-github-action.md

 ## Legacy Docs

-With [GitHub Actions](https://github.com/features/actions), it's super easy to automatically sync your OpenAPI document whenever changes occur in your GitHub repo!
+With [GitHub Actions](https://github.com/features/actions), you can automatically sync your OpenAPI document whenever changes occur in your GitHub repo!

 > ❗️Deprecated workflow instructions below
 >
-> Just as a reminder, the `readmeio/github-readme-sync` GitHub Action that's described below is now deprecated.
+> As a reminder, the `readmeio/github-readme-sync` GitHub Action that's described below is now deprecated.
 The instructions are preserved for posterity.
 We strongly recommend all new and existing workflows use our newest GitHub Action: [`rdme`](https://docs.readme.com/docs/rdme)!

-Just create a new file in your GitHub repository called `.github/workflows/readme-github-sync.yml` and populate it with the template below.
+Create a new file in your GitHub repository called `.github/workflows/readme-github-sync.yml` and populate it with the template below.
 You only fill in one parameter from the ReadMe Dashboard and you'll be good to go!

 Any subsequent commits to the `main` or `master` branch (whichever is your default branch—you can also specify any GitHub event of your choice—see [GitHub's docs](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#on) for more info) will automatically trigger the sync process and upload your specified OpenAPI file to ReadMe.